Out of School Time Programs

 - Lead teachers must be at least twenty-one (21) years of age, have a high school diploma, and have a North Carolina early childhood administration credential, at a minimum;

-- Lead teachers must have or be enrolled in three (3) semester hours in early childhood education and/or child development;
+- Lead teachers must have completed or currently be enrolled in three (3) semester hours in early childhood education and/or child development;

 - One staff member who is knowledgeable of and able to recognize symptoms of illness; and